arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 [etcd](https://etcd.io/) is the most popular choice in this category, and can be run in a pseudo-embedded mode using [embed](https://pkg.go.dev/go.etcd.io/etcd/embed).
 This package allows for embedded bootstrapping of a cluster.
-Unfortunately,
-but API calls to the key-value interfaces must still be done using a client over a network.
+Unfortunately, calls to the key-value interfaces must still be done using a client over a network.

 etcd uses Raft to achieve consensus, and replicates writes to all nodes in the cluster.
 This means that write amplification